Pithikos/C-Thread-Pool/README.md

   * Minimal but powerful interface
   * Full documentation

 The threadpool is under MIT license.
-Notice that this project took a considerable amount of work and sacrifice of my free time and the reason I give it for free (even for commercial use) is so when you become rich and wealthy you don't forget about us open-source creatures.
+Notice that this project took a considerable amount of work and sacrifice of my free time and the reason I give it for free (even for commercial use) is so when you become rich and wealthy you don't forget about us open-source creatures of the night.
 Cheers!

 ## v2 updates